Abhishekshinde12/Conversational-AI/README.md

 - Also CORS are setted up in django.
 - As CORS are already setted up but vite also contains a forward proxy for making cross site request
 - The access token is stored in the store / in-memory and the refresh token as an http only cookie
+- Currently cookies are not signed, if you wan't you can sign the cookie